 Slow to ripen, it needs long, hot conditions to reach maturity and by that point the sugar levels are soaring, which in turn brings high alcohol levels and low acidity.
 Its thin skin imparts minimal tannins and a garnet red color to the finished product.
 All these factors combine to make it a breeze to drink when young.

 There’s one thing in common with most Garnacha – heaps of ripe, juicy berries.
 Up front it’s all kirsch, raspberry, and cherry jam, with red whips, strawberry ganache, and plum jumping into the mix.
 Out back you’ll find traces of herbs/garrique, anise, and black pepper hanging out.
 It’s altogether a super slammable, easy drinking red wine that almost anyone can appreciate, and the best examples still deliver enough complexity to please more finicky palates.

 If you want a truly memorable experience, look for “old vine” or “vinas viejas” on the label.
 The most lavish and complex Garnacha comes from older vines anywhere from 35-100+ years old.
 These gnarled creatures produce much less fruit than young vines, but the sparse clusters bring denser flavor, deeper color, and slightly higher tannin content, adding up to an altogether more complex and richly textured wine.

-Where it’s grown in Spain
+Where is Garnacha grown in Spain?

 Aragon – This region is home to the most prolific Grenache plantings in Spain.
 The DO of Calatayud is home to the highest altitude vines, and is the only place in the world to legally define the “old vine” term as applying to vines 35 years or older.
 This region is also home to Cariñena, which has the single largest acreage of Garnacha, and Campo de Borja, also home to many old vines.